Policies and Procedures

 - When the student has submitted his/her application for ADS services, s/he will need to call ADS at 847.925.6266 voice, or VP for Deaf/Hard of Hearing callers 224.836.5048, to schedule an intake appointment.

-- During the intake, an ADS staff member and the student with a disability will discuss and determine the reasonable accommodation.
+- During the intake, an Access Advocate and the student with a disability will discuss and determine the reasonable accommodation.
 Consultation with faculty, staff, and outside professionals may occur if necessary.

-- The ADS staff member will outline the process for receiving the reasonable accommodation and will present this verbally, and in writing, to the student.
+- The Access Advocate will outline the process for receiving the reasonable accommodation and will present this verbally, and in writing, to the student.
 In determining reasonable accommodations, the following questions will be addressed: what accommodations will be provided; why they will be provided; when they will be provided; who is responsible for providing them; and how they will be provided and for what duration.

 - Students with disabilities will be responsible for contacting ADS if reasonable accommodations are not implemented in an effective or timely way.
 ADS will work with College personnel and students with disabilities to resolve disagreements regarding recommended accommodations.
 Informal processes and mediation will be used, when appropriate, to resolve disagreements.